llm-bible/llm-bible.github.io/_publications/gui2021knowledge.markdown

 bibkey: gui2021knowledge
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2112.08614"}
-tags: ['Multimodal Models', 'Model Architecture', 'RAG', 'Pretraining Methods', 'Transformer', 'Interpretability and Explainability']
+tags: ['Transformer', 'Interpretability and Explainability', 'RAG', 'Model Architecture', 'Pretraining Methods', 'Multimodal Models']
 ---
 The primary focus of recent work with largescale transformers has been on optimizing the amount of information packed into the model's parameters.
 In